Robert Clarence Nolan

 Meanwhile, his daughter had remarried (to Milo Mileusnich) and lived in Las Vegas.
 She visited Bob regularly, bringing his small grandson with her at times.
 Sadly, because of those lost fifteen years when her mother refused to let Bob see her, they did not have the close father-daughter relationship they both craved.
 They did become good friends but they both regretted those lost years.

 Bob's grandson, Calin Coburn, graduated from high school in 1971 and went on to further education at Brooks Institute of Photography in Santa Barbara where he obtained a BSci with Commercial Photography degree.
-During a visit with Ansel Adams in his home, the great photographer critiqued a portfolio of Calin's photos and then showed around his darkroom and his own famous photographs.
+During a visit with Ansel Adams in his home, the great photographer critiqued a portfolio of Calin's photos and then gave him a tour around his darkroom and his own famous photographs.
+Calin bought an original and Ansel signed it for him.

 Left: High School graduation.
 Right: Photography project.